Unikernel Linux (UKL): Evaluation

 \subsection{Experimental Setup}

-Experiments are run on Dell R620 servers configured with 128G of ram arranged as a single NUMA node.
-The servers have two sockets, each containing an Intel Xeon CPU E5-2660 0 @ 2.20GHz, with 8 real cores per socket.
+Unless otherwise stated, experiments are run on Dell R620 servers configured with 128G of RAM across two sockets on a single NUMA node.
+Each socket contains an Intel Xeon CPU E5-2660 0 @ 2.20GHz with 8 cores.
 The processors are configured to disable Turbo Boost, hyper-threads, sleep states, and dynamic frequency scaling.
-The servers are connected through a 10Gb link and use Broadcom NetXtreme II BCM57800 1/10 Gigabit Ethernet NICs.
-Experiments run on multiple computers use identically configured machines attached to the same top of rack switch to reduce external noise.
-On the software side, we use Linux 5.14 kernel and \texttt{glibc} version 2.31.
-Linux and different configurations of UKL were built with same compile-time config options.
-We ran experiments on virtual and physical hardware and got consistent and repeatable results.
-In the interest of space, we only report bare-metal numbers unless stated otherwise.
+They are connected through a 10Gb link and use Broadcom NetXtreme II BCM57800 1/10 Gigabit Ethernet NICs.
+Multi-node experiments use identically configured nodes attached to the same top-of-rack switch to reduce external noise.
+When comparing Linux and UKL, we use the same application, kernel (5.14), and library versions for both (e.g., \texttt{glibc} version 2.31).
+Further, we use identical Linux configurations (modulo the UKL options) and boot command line options.
+Both systems run with the following settings: SMAP and SMEP disabled, and all Specter and Meltdown mitigations (e.g., KPTI) disabled.